 Born in 1983 in Louisville, KY, Pete Oyler’s work has been recognized and showcased internationally.
 A versatile designer and thinker, Oyler is particularly interested in design semiotics and in the potential of three-dimensional objects to incite imaginative curiosity.
 Oyler holds a BA in American Studies and an MFA in Furniture Design from the Rhode Island School of Design.

 In 2012 Oyler was named one of Forbes Magazine’s Top 30 Under 30 for Art & Design.
 Oyler’s work has been exhibited and featured (inter)nationally.
-Recent publications including the New York Times, Elle Décor, Dwell, Ideat, and Wallpaper.
-Oyler produces work for license and larger volume production eponmyously and is a Principal at Assembly Design, an award-winning studio he began with Interior Designer Nora Mattingly.
+Recent publications include The New York Times, Elle Décor, Dwell, Ideat, Modern Painters, and Wallpaper.
+Oyler produces work for license and larger volume production eponmyously and is a Principal at Assembly Design, an award-winning studio he co-founded with Interior Designer Nora Mattingly.
 Oyler is an Assistant Professor in Designed Objects at the School of Art Institute of Chicago.